dilimhat/one-trady-boy/README.md

 1. make the non user webpages:
     * use html and css to  design these
-    * they will be php pages tho
+    * they will be php pages tho (changed to html pages)
     * pages:
         + header
         + footer